Category: Urban Forestry

 Purpose: To advance the field of urban forestry by encouraging students to study the planning, management, and horticulture of urban forests and the effect of healthy urban forests on the environment.

 History: In 2004, GCA Zone VI hosted the Annual Meeting in Washington, DC, chaired by Dede Petri and Diana Boyce.
 The twelve clubs of Zone VI voted to create a fellowship in urban forestry with unexpected money generated by their zone.
 Zone VI, which includes Maryland and the District of Columbia, has a history of interest in the health of the urban forest.
-A generous donation from the Eugene B. Casey foundation, which seeks to restore, enhance, and protect the tree canopy of the nation’s capital, combined with GCA monies to create the fellowship, which was first awarded in 2005.
+A generous donation from the Eugene B. Casey foundation, which sought to restore, enhance, and protect the tree canopy of the nation’s capital, combined with GCA monies to create the fellowship, which was first awarded in 2005.
+Today, Casey Trees of Washington DC funds one fellowship per year.

 Provisions: Funds one or more students annually at $5000 for study and research that will advance the knowledge of urban forestry and increase the number of scientists in the field (Award amount increased from $4000 in 2015).
 A recipient may reapply for an additional year.